oscal-compass/compliance-trestle-agile-authoring/README.md

 ## compliance-trestle-agile-authoring

-Note: This repo is currently a `Work-In-Progress`...
+This repo is comprises documentation and tutorials for OSCAL-oriented agile authoring pipelines.
+To establish foundational knowledge about OSCAL and the agile authoring paradigm, see the references at the bottom of this page.

 ##### 1. overview: agile authoring for compliance-trestle